zannloo/tp/docs/DeveloperGuide.md

     1. Other incorrect `rmt` commands to try: `rmt`<br>
        Expected: An error message of `Invalid command format` will be shown.

+### UI

+#### Change directory

+1. Changes the current directory in the ProfBook

+    1. Prerequisites: The current directory is root directory.

+    1. Test case: `cd grp-001`, `cd ~/grp-001`<br>
+       Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, the current directory will be changed to `grp-001`.

+    1. Test case: `cd x` (where x is an invalid path)<br>
+       Expected: An error message of `Invalid relative path` will be shown.

+    1. Other incorrect `cd` commands to try: `cd`<br>
+       Expected: An error message of `Invalid command format` will be shown.

+#### Display directory

+1. Shows the list of children in specified directory

+    1. Condition 1: When the current directory is root directory

+        - Test case: `ls`<br>
+          Expected: All the groups under root directory will be displayed.

+        - Test case: `ls grp-001`<br>
+          Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, all the students in `grp-001` will be displayed.

+        - Test case: `ls x` (where x is an invalid path)<br>
+          Expected: An error message of `Invalid relative path` will be shown.

+   1. Condition 2: When the current directory is group directory e.g. `grp-001`

+        - Test case: `ls`<br>
+          Expected: All the students under `grp-001` will be displayed.

+        - Test case: `ls 0001Y`<br>
+          Expected: An error message of `Cannot show children list for this path.` will be shown.

+        - Test case: `ls x` (where x is an invalid path)<br>
+          Expected: An error message of `Invalid relative path` will be shown.

+### Display all tasks

+1. Displays all tasks depending on the directory you are at

+    1. Condition 1: When the current directory is root directory,

+        - Test case: `cat ~/grp-001`<br>
+          Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, the task list of `grp-001` will be displayed.

+        - Test case: `cat ~/grp-001/0001Y`<br>
+          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, the task list of `0123Y` will be displayed.

+        - Test case: `cat x` (where x is an invalid path)<br>
+          Expected: An error message of `Invalid relative path` will be shown.

+        - Other incorrect `cat` commands to try: `cat`<br>
+          Expected: An error message of `Cannot show task list for this path: ~` will be shown.

+    1. Condition 2: When the current directory is group directory e.g. `grp-001`,

+        - Test case: `cat`<br>
+          Expected: The task list of `grp-001` will be displayed.

+        - Test case: `cat 0123Y`<br>
+          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, the task list of `0123Y` will be displayed.

+        - Test case: `cat x` (where x is an invalid path)<br>
+          Expected: An error message of `Invalid relative path` will be shown.

 ### Saving data